 Hatching: Final Thoughts: Was the monster all real or not?

-We don’t know for sure if the creature is real or not.
+Based on the events in Hatching, it appears the monster is real, however, that does lead to inconsistencies.
 Hatching is a great film that seemingly shows us a monster and then makes us believe it was Tinja developing a split personality and finally concluding that it was the monster after all and leaves us with an abrupt ending.
 The film gives contradicting vibes of both supernatural and psychological natures.
 To elaborate…

 The way the dog was decapitated makes it difficult to believe that a supernatural force was not involved.
 It did not look like something a 12-year-old could do.
 On the other hand, the amount of blood that would have been there on the bed and in the room would have been excessive and not something the dad could have mistaken to be menstrual bleeding.